cgwire/kitsu/docs/first_production/README.md

 On top of your preview, you can add a **Comment**.

-Click on the **Leave a Comment** button to unfold the comment section.
+Click the **Leave a Comment** button to unfold the comment section.

 ![Add a comment to a Publish](../img/getting-started/publish_revision_comment.png)